 If the Non-3GPP Device Identifier is not included within the Non-3GPP Device Identifier Information as specified in clause 5.2.12.2.1 of TS 23.502 [3] for the UE, then the PCF indicates to the SMF that the corresponding Non-3GPP Device Identifier is not available for the UE.
 In case of PDU Session Modification, the PCF shall reject PDU Session Modification.
 When PDU Session Modification is rejected, a cause code is used to notify the UE that the Non-3GPP Device Identifier is not available for the UE.

+If the Non-3GPP Device Identifier is removed from the UE subscription, the UDR notifies to the PCF via Nudr_DM_Notify service of removal of N3GPP device (as defined in TS 23.502 clauses 4.15.6.7.2 and 4.15.6.15).
+If there is PCC rules associated to the traffic associated to the removed Non-3GPP Device Identifier in a PDU session, the PCF shall remove the PCC rules and start a PCF intitiated PDU session modification including a cause indicating that the Non-3GPP Device Identifier is not available.